 This is where the eSIM comes in: a digital solution that connects you from the moment you land, without paperwork, without searching for stores, and keeping your main number active for WhatsApp and other apps.
 In this guide, we tell you everything you need to know to choose and use an eSIM in Spain.

 Spain is a country perfectly prepared for eSIM use.
-The three main operators (Movistar, Vodafone, and Orange) have robust networks that cover practically the entire national territory, and eSIM providers connect to these same networks to offer you service from the very first moment.
+The three main operators (Movistar, Vodafone, and Orange) have robust networks that cover practically the entire national territory, and eSIM providers connect to these same networks to offer you service from the very beginning.

 The main advantage of using an eSIM in Spain is its immediacy.
-You buy your plan before traveling, install the profile with WiFi at home or your hotel, and when you land at Barajas, El Prat, or any Spanish airport, you simply activate mobile data and you're connected.
-You don't need to stand in lines at stores, you don't have to deal with language barriers (even if you speak Spanish, processes can vary), and you don't waste the first 30-60 minutes of your trip looking for a phone store.
+You buy your plan before you travel, install the profile with Wi-Fi at home or in your hotel, and when you land at Barajas, El Prat, or any Spanish airport, you simply activate mobile data and you're connected.
+You don't need to queue in stores, you don't have to deal with language barriers (even if you speak Spanish, processes can vary), and you don't waste the first 30-60 minutes of your trip looking for a phone store.

-For travelers touring several Spanish cities, the eSIM is especially practical.
-If your itinerary includes Madrid, Barcelona, Seville, Valencia, and Granada, you don't have to worry about changing providers or looking for recharges.
+For travelers visiting several Spanish cities, the eSIM is especially practical.
+If your itinerary includes Madrid, Barcelona, Seville, Valencia, and Granada, you don't have to worry about changing providers or looking for top-ups.
 You buy your GB once and use them throughout the country.
-The AVE (high-speed train) has onboard WiFi, but the mobile signal also works excellent on most routes, so you can work or be entertained without depending on the train's WiFi.
+The AVE (high-speed train) has on-board Wi-Fi, but the mobile signal also works excellently on most routes, so you can work or entertain yourself without relying on the train's Wi-Fi.

 Spain has three main operators that dominate the telecommunications market: Movistar (Telefónica), Vodafone, and Orange.
 These three operators offer 4G coverage in practically the entire national territory and are actively deploying 5G networks in major cities.
 When you buy an eSIM for Spain, your provider connects to one of these networks to give you service.

 5G coverage is available in the centers of major cities, airports, train stations, and commercial areas.
-If your phone is 5G compatible and your eSIM plan includes it, you will notice very fast download speeds, ideal for high-definition video calls or for uploading content to social media without waiting.
-However, the 4G network is more than sufficient for most uses: maps, social media, messaging, music and video streaming in standard quality work perfectly.
+If your phone is 5G compatible and your eSIM plan includes it, you'll notice very fast download speeds, ideal for high-definition video calls or uploading content to social media without waiting.
+However, the 4G network is more than sufficient for most uses: maps, social media, messaging, music streaming, and standard quality video all work perfectly.

 The Madrid and Barcelona metros have mobile coverage on most lines and stations, although there may be brief interruptions between stations.
-Urban and long-distance buses generally have good signal.
-And as we mentioned before, the AVE and mid-distance trains have onboard WiFi, but the mobile signal also works well on the main routes (Madrid-Barcelona, Madrid-Seville, Madrid-Valencia), with some interruptions in long tunnels that quickly recover.
+Urban and long-distance buses generally have a good signal.
+And as we mentioned before, the AVE and medium-distance trains have onboard Wi-Fi, but the mobile signal also works well on the main routes (Madrid-Barcelona, Madrid-Seville, Madrid-Valencia), with some interruptions in long tunnels that quickly recover.

-If you are a heavy user who works remotely, makes frequent video calls, or consumes a lot of streaming content, consider plans of 15-20 GB for 10 days.
+If you are an intensive user who works remotely, makes frequent video calls, or consumes a lot of streaming content, consider 15-20 GB plans for 10 days.
 Keep in mind that a one-hour video call on Zoom or Google Meet can consume between 500 MB and 1 GB depending on the quality.
-If you need to work from cafes or coworking spaces, take advantage of available WiFi for long video calls and reserve your mobile data for use on the go.
+If you need to work from cafes or coworking spaces, take advantage of available Wi-Fi for long video calls and save your mobile data for on-the-go use.

 For short weekend trips (3-4 days), 3-5 GB is usually sufficient.
 This covers basic use of maps, messaging, social media, and occasional searches.
-If your trip is mainly tourist-oriented and you spend a lot of time in museums, restaurants, or on guided tours, your consumption will be lower because you will spend less time with your phone in hand.
+If your trip is primarily tourist-oriented and you spend a lot of time in museums, restaurants, or on guided tours, your consumption will be lower because you'll spend less time on your phone.

-Some tips to optimize your data consumption in Spain: download offline Google Maps before you leave (you can do this with WiFi at your hotel), configure social media apps so they don't download videos automatically, and use WiFi at your accommodation to download heavy content like TV show episodes or music playlists.
-Most hotels, hostels, cafes, and restaurants in Spain offer free WiFi, so take advantage of it for data-intensive tasks.
+Some tips for optimizing your data consumption in Spain: download offline maps from Google Maps before you leave (you can do this with Wi-Fi at your hotel), configure social media apps so they don't automatically download videos, and use Wi-Fi at your accommodation to download heavy content like series episodes or music playlists.
+Most hotels, hostels, cafes, and restaurants in Spain offer free Wi-Fi, so take advantage of it for data-intensive tasks.

-If you are traveling with family or friends, consider that each person will need their own eSIM plan if everyone wants to be connected simultaneously.
-Some travelers opt for one person to have data and share the connection via personal hotspot, but this consumes more battery and can be inconvenient if the group separates during the day.
-For long trips or large groups, it is more practical for each person to have their own plan.
+If you're traveling with family or friends, consider that each person will need their own eSIM plan if everyone wants to be connected simultaneously.
+Some travelers opt for one person to have data and share the connection via a personal hotspot, but this consumes more battery and can be inconvenient if the group splits up during the day.
+For long trips or large groups, it's more practical for each person to have their own plan.

 Activating your eSIM for Spain is a simple process that you can complete in less than 10 minutes.
-Ideally, you should do it before traveling, with stable WiFi, to avoid last-minute complications at the airport.
-Here's a step-by-step guide so you arrive in Spain fully prepared.
+It's best to do it before you leave, with stable Wi-Fi, to avoid last-minute complications at the airport.
+Here's a step-by-step guide to arrive in Spain fully prepared.

-First, check that your phone is eSIM compatible.
-Most iPhones from XS/XR onwards, and Samsung Galaxy from S20, as well as Google Pixel from 3, are compatible.
+First, verify that your phone is eSIM compatible.
+Most iPhones from XS/XR onwards, Samsung Galaxy from S20, and Google Pixel from 3 are compatible.
 You can check your phone settings by looking for the "Add cellular plan" or "eSIM" option.
 If your phone is compatible, purchase your eSIM plan for Spain.
 You will receive an email with a QR code and installation instructions.

-To install the eSIM on an iPhone, go to Settings > Mobile Data or Cellular > Add Data Plan.
+To install the eSIM on iPhone, go to Settings > Cellular or Mobile Data > Add Data Plan.
 Scan the QR code you received by email.
 The profile will install automatically and appear as a new line on your phone.
-Give it a descriptive name like "Spain eSIM" to easily identify it.
+Assign it a descriptive name like "eSIM Spain" to identify it easily.
 At this point, the eSIM is installed but not active, so you won't consume data until you arrive in Spain.

-On Android, the process is similar but varies slightly by brand.
-On Samsung, go to Settings > Connections > SIM Card Manager > Add Mobile Data Plan.
-On Google Pixel, go to Settings > Network & Internet > SIMs > Add Operator.
+On Android, the process is similar but varies slightly depending on the brand.
+On Samsung, go to Settings > Connections > SIM card manager > Add mobile data plan.
+On Google Pixel, go to Settings > Network & internet > SIMs > Add carrier.
 Scan the QR code and follow the instructions.
-If the scan doesn't work, you can manually enter the activation code (it comes in the same email).
+If scanning doesn't work, you can manually enter the activation code (included in the same email).

 From Argentina, roaming rates are even higher.
 Movistar Argentina charges approximately $15 USD per day in Europe, and Claro Argentina has similar rates.
 For a 10-day trip, you would be spending $150 USD or more, with very restrictive data limits.
 Personal (Telecom) offers weekly packages for about $60-70 USD, but they are still much more expensive than an eSIM that gives you more flexibility and data.